Immutable roles and privileges

 1. Change the config setting dbms.security.auth_enabled to false.

-3. Create or remove immutable privileges in the same way as regular privileges using the keyword IMMUTABLE.
-For example:
+3. Create or remove immutable privileges and roles in the same way as regular privileges and roles but with the addition of the IMMUTABLE keyword.
+See Examples.

 DENY IMMUTABLE DATABASE MANAGEMENT ON DBMS TO PUBLIC